 Good toilet paper – You want a good quality, thick ply variety for patting.
 Keep an extra roll in your basket, just in case it runs out.

-Cleansing bottle – You’ll get this at the hospital to rinse and care for your postpartum needs.
-Keep it in the bathroom and refill with warm water each visit to the bathroom.
+Cleansing bottle – This is essential to rinse and care for your postpartum needs.
+Keep it in the bathroom and refill with warm water.
+It speeds up healing and the warmth is a sweet relief after every not-so-sweet visit to the toilet.

 Colace – You’ll most likely use this at the hospital and they’ll recommend you continue.
 I recommend that too.
 You want to stay as regular as possible.
 More on that later.

 Extra panties – You never know when things may get heavier or when a surprise could get messy.
 Keep a change of panties in your basket, so you can freshen up with plenty of privacy.
 My tip: Buy a pack of too-large granny panties for postpartum.
 Like these.
 Once you graduate out of the hospital net undies, you’ll be glad to have something loose and comfortable that you can just throw away if they get ruined during the joyful postpartum aftermath.

 (This list comes from my popular post, Last Minute Things to do Before Baby Arrives.
 Take a look for more helpful ideas on how to make newborn life easier while you’re still pregnant.)